pskl/pskl.github.io/_posts/2010-10-10-ai-progress.markdown

 ### Which industries will be affected first?

+#### Big tech

+These technologies have a great potential to [shuffle the cards](https://tanay.substack.com/p/big-tech-and-generative-ai) for a lot of the big actors in the tech industry.

+#### Tech adjacent sectors

-There are several industries that are likely to be affected by generative image models in the near future.
+There are other industries that are likely to be affected by generative image models in the near future.

 - Digital art and design: Generative image models can be used to create highly realistic images, which could be used in a variety of digital art and design projects.